NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 If the goal is to find a tool that’s easy to use, look for a sander with intuitive controls, clearly indicated measurements, and clear instructions for use.
 A bench sander needs to be heavy enough to remain steady as wood is pushed against it but light enough to move around as needed in the workshop.
 A tool in the weight range of 30 to 40 pounds is usually ideal.
 Even with sufficient heft, it’s helpful for a sander to have a nonslip base so that it remains stable on the workbench during use.

 Make sure to choose the right kind of bench sander for the work that’s planned.
-If the plan is to do fine work, a bench sander with a spindle sanding tool is the best bet.
+For fine work, a bench sander with a spindle-sanding tool is the best bet.
 If a wide range of projects are planned, a sander with a belt sanding tool, disc sanders, or a grinding wheel may be the better choice.

 Additional Features

-• Safety: Staying safe is the first concern while using a bench sander, so manufacturers have included safety features like a removable key to prevent the power from being turned on and a lockable power switch.
-Some products may come with other safety gear like gloves, safety glasses, hearing protection, or a dust mask.
+• Safety: Staying safe is the first concern while using a bench sander, so some manufacturers have included a removable key to prevent the power from being turned on and a lockable power switch.
+Some models may come with a benchtop sanding bench guard or safety gear like gloves, safety glasses, hearing protection, or a dust mask.

 • Bevel capacity: Beveling is the process of sanding or cutting a square edge to create a sloping one.
 Bench sanders can include a beveling device that controls the specific beveling range or beveling capacity, though this feature is more common on circular saws, miter saws, and table saws.
 Bench sanders tend to rely more on miter gauges for angled cuts.